tiendu/tiendu.github.io/src/content/blog/2026-06-21-reliable-large-file-transfers.md

 Do not assume object storage behaves like a filesystem.

 Do not trust file existence alone.

+Do not treat EOF as proof that a streamed file is complete.

+Do not publish a streamed destination before validating it against the source.

 Do not copy millions of tiny files one by one if an archive would do.